ingridpierre/pi-airplay/setup_instructions.md

 1. Go to [acoustid.org/login](https://acoustid.org/login) and create an account
 2. After logging in, go to [acoustid.org/applications](https://acoustid.org/applications)
-3. Register a new application, providing a name (e.g., "Pi Music Display") and a version
+3. Register a new application, providing a name (e.g., "Pi-DAD") and a version
 4. Copy the API key for later use

 ### 6. Clone and Configure the Application